AfifOthman182/prg4201-elevatorproject/README.md

 # prg4201-elevatorproject
-Author: Muhammad Afif bin Othman
+Author: Muhammad Afif bin Othman, Muhammad Haikal bin Hakim, Salah Uddin

 ### Installation for Netbeans Application
 ⚠ Note that this installation requires a few setup like getting JFreeChart to work.